-Accounts receivable are measured at amortized cost and due within contractual payment terms and are stated at amounts due from customers net of an allowance for doubtful accounts.
+Trade receivables are measured at amortized cost, net of allowance for expected credit losses.
 Credit is extended based on an evaluation of a customer's financial condition.
 Accounts outstanding longer than the contractual payment terms are considered past due.
-The Company determines its allowance by considering a number of factors, including the length of time trade accounts receivable are past due, the Company's previous loss history and the customer's current ability to pay its obligation to the Company.
-The Company writes off accounts receivable when they become uncollectible, and payments subsequently received on such receivables are credited to the bad debt expense.
+The Company determines its allowance by considering a number of factors, including the length of time accounts are past due, the Company's previous loss history and the customer's current ability to pay its obligation to the Company.
+Trade receivables are recorded net of lifetime expected credit losses.